39 Expert Reviews

 Read Full Review

-LG S70TY: A Basic Yet Capable Soundbar for Clear Dialogues
+LG S70TY Review: A Capable Soundbar for Clear Dialogue

-LG S70TY: A Basic Yet Capable Soundbar for Clear Dialogues
+LG S70TY Review: A Capable Soundbar for Clear Dialogue

-In Brief: LG S70TYThe LG S70TY is a mid-range 3.1.1-channel soundbar system with a wireless subwoofer, aiming for ease of setup, solid bass reinforcement, and clear dialogue reproduction rather than a fully immersive surround experience.
-Featuring an unusual single up-firing speaker for
+The LG S70TY is a mid-range 3.1.1-chael soundbar system with a wireless subwoofer, aiming for ease of setup, solid bass reinforcement, and clear dialogue reproduction rather than a fully immersive surround experience.
+Featuring an unusual single up-firing speaker for Dolby Atmos, it’s not the best…

 4.0